Adventure Riding Gear – What to Take

 In January 2019, I had the experience of a lifetime when I was able to chase the 2019 Dakar Rally across Peru by motorcycle with my Dad, achieving a life-long dream we’d both shared.

 This is what I would have changed and some ideas we got from guys on the road.

 I worked on this list for a while because it formed the basis of an article I wrote for Adventure Rider Magazine about preparation, so I had to make sure I was going to get this adventure motorcycle packing list right.
-I enlisted the help of some friends as well as getting advice from the guys at Adventure Spec and I feel as though we put together the ideal adventure motorcycle packing list.
+I enlisted the help of some friends as well as getting advice from the guys at Adventure Spec when I was ordering some gear from them and I feel as though we put together the ideal adventure motorcycle packing list.